 1. Employment; Term.
 Subject to and upon the terms and conditions herein provided, the Company hereby agrees to employ Executive and Executive hereby agrees to be employed by the Company for the term of this Agreement, which term shall begin as of January 13, 2014 (the "Effective Date") and shall continue thereafter until the third anniversary of the Effective Date (the "Initial Term"), unless Executive's employment is earlier terminated as provided in Section 4 herein.
-The Company's Board of Directors (or a committee thereof) may elect to renew the term of this Agreement for successive one (1) year terms (each a "Renewal Term"), upon written notice provided to Executive at least ninety (90) days in advance of the expiration of the Initial Term or any Renewal Term.
+The Company's Board of Directors (or a committee thereof) may elect to renew the term of this Agreement for successive one (1) year terms (each a "Renewal Term"), upon written notice provided to Executive at least ninety (90) days in advance of the expiration of the Initial Term or Renewal Term.
 In the event the Company elects to renew this Agreement prior to the expiration of the Initial Term or any Renewal Term, Executive may elect not to renew this Agreement by providing no less than seventy-five (75) days advance written notice of his intention not to renew the Agreement.
-In the event the Company will provide written notice to that effect to Executive at least ninety (90) days prior to the expiration of the Initial Term or Renewal Term or any Renewal Term, the Company will provide written notice to that effect to Executive at least ninety (90) days prior to the expiration of the Initial Term or Renewal Term as the case may be.
+In the event the Company elects not to renew this Agreement prior to the expiration of the Initial Term or any Renewal Term, the Company will provide written notice to that effect to Executive at least ninety (90) days prior to the expiration of the Initial Term or Renewal Term as the case may be.
 For purposes of this Agreement, any time period in which Executive is employed hereunder, whether during the Initial Term or any Renewal Term, will be referred to as the "Term."